taramz/project_one/README.md

 - project_one_script.R
 - Project_One.Rmd
 - Project_One.pdf
+- references.bib

 The project_one_script.R script contains the pre-processing that needed to be done prior to the analysis of the data, as well as the data manipulation performed.
 This pre-processing includes converting the race, sex, ethnicity, employment, and education columns from binary numbers to the actual values they represent (ex. turning 1 in the sex column to F).
 The code is extensively commented to enhance understanding.

-The Proejct_One.Rmd file consists of both the written portions of the report as well as the embedded code.
+The Project_One.Rmd file consists of both the written portions of the report as well as the embedded code.
 The accompanying PDF file (Project_One.pdf) is provided as well.

+The references.bib file includes the references used to write teh report.

 This project has been completed with help from Dr. Lauren Micalizzi at Brown University.